History of Immunization in Timeline

 Immunization

-Immunization is the process of strengthening the immune system against infectious agents.
-It involves exposing the body to foreign molecules (non-self) to trigger an immune response and develop immunological memory within the adaptive immune system.
-Active immunization involves controlled exposure to an immunogen, enabling the body to learn to protect itself, primarily through T cells, B cells, and antibodies.
-Memory B and T cells ensure a rapid response upon subsequent encounters with the same foreign molecule.
-Passive immunization, on the other hand, involves directly introducing these immune elements into the body, rather than stimulating their production.
+Immunization fortifies the immune system against infectious agents.
+Exposure to foreign molecules (non-self) triggers an immune response and immunological memory within the adaptive immune system.
+Active immunization involves controlled exposure to an immunogen, enabling the body to learn to protect itself, primarily enhancing T cells, B cells, and antibody production.
+Memory B and T cells facilitate rapid responses to subsequent encounters.
+Passive immunization introduces these immune elements directly, bypassing the body's own production.

 In 1999, analysis revealed that African Americans died of influenza and pneumonia at higher rates than European Americans.